 We are the future of healthcare

-NCH&C offers apprenticeships in both clinical and non-clinical areas, including: Rehabilitation Units; Child Development; Human Resources; IT.
+NCH&C offers apprenticeships in both clinical and non-clinical areas, including: Rehabilitation Units, Child Development, Human Resources, IT, and more.

 Apprenticeships combine practical training in a job with study.
 As an apprentice you’ll:

 - gain job-specific skills

 - earn a wage and get holiday pay

 - get time for study related to your role (usually one day a week)

 We have various clinical apprenticeships available at NCH&C including Trainee Nurse Associates (TNA), Healthcare Assistant Apprentices (HCA) and Nursing Degree Apprentices (NDA).

 We run two main clinical apprenticeship cohorts every year, in March and September:

 - Healthcare Assistant Apprenticeships